 Entry requirements: Must be aged 18+ and pass an interview.
 You don’t need to have any previous make-up experience as the course starts with the basics and builds from these skills.
 All we ask is that you have a passion and dedication to learn and can prove a certain level of artistic ability.

-Course Payment: A 20% deposit is required to secure a place on any make-up course with the full balance due 6 weeks prior to the course start date.
+Course Payment: A 20% deposit is required to secure a place on this course with the full balance due 6 weeks prior to the course start date.
 We have several options to help fund your make-up course including interest free payment plans, bursaries and loans.

 Please note that we regrettably have limited places for this course, so it is advisable to apply for your course early to avoid disappointment!